-Ed Sheeran is spotted playing in Ipswich
+Ed Sheeran plays impromptu gig in Ipswich

 Arthur, 11, was on his way to a guitar lesson when he heard Sheeran was playing and decided to abandon the lesson in favour of seeing the singer perform.

-At the end of the gig, Sheeran signed his guitar with 'Arthur keep playing!'.
+At the end of the gig, Sheeran offered him his guitar, signing it 'Arthur keep playing!'.

-Ciaran Smith, who stopped to watch the performance, said Sheeran spotted a young boy with a guitar in the crowd and offered to give the youngster his guitar when he finished playing.
+Arthur, who was also given an amp, said: "It's such a nice guitar as well, the amp is a really special gift because it's so precious to me because Ed Sheeran is someone that I kind of want to be like.

-At the end of the gig, Sheeran signed his guitar with 'Arthur keep playing!'
+"He plays guitar and sings, and I love singing and love playing guitar, I've got a real passion for playing guitar."

 Holly Williamson 43, from Ipswich, was with her children when she spotted the impromptu concert.